-Join Alan Simon for an in-depth discussion in this video Key performance indicators (KPIs), part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Key performance indicators (KPIs), part of Big Data Foundations: Program Management.

 - At any given moment, you must be able…to authoritatively and accurately…be able to answer this single important question.…Is your big data program successful?…Your answer to this question needs to be grounded…in the true facts about the health of your program…rather than being a subjective or emotional response.…The best way to do this is to have…quantitative and objective metrics that drive your answer.…The best way to prevent information and metric overload…is to focus on a small number of metrics…that will become your key performance indicators or KPIs.…